- Similar Tours

-Starting the Meteora tour from Athens in the morning we will drive to central Greece, pass by cities such as Lamia (where Achilleas origins are), the city of Karditsa, Trikala and many villages.
+Starting the Meteora tour from Athens in the morning we will drive to central Greece, passing by cities such as Lamia (where Achilleas origins are), the agricultural cities of Karditsa, Trikala, and many villages.
 The Thessalian Campus is the biggest agricultural area of Greece that produces most of the products in Greece.
 Products like Halvas Farsalon and Domokos cheese are a must to taste!

-On our way to Meteora, we will visit Thermopylae were the most epic battle in world history took place.
-In that area, 300 Spartans together with few thousand other hoplites faced the huge Persian army in 480 BC.
-You will have the opportunity to see the battlefield and the statue of mighty King Leonidas.
+On our way to Meteora, we will visit Thermopylae where the most epic battle in world history took place.
+In that area, 300 Spartans and a few thousand other Hoplites faced the vast Persian army in 480 BC.
+You will have the opportunity to see the battlefield and the statue of the mighty King Leonidas.
 As well you can see all the details of the battle in a short video that is provided by the local Museum.
 This story became famous worldwide after the Hollywood film “The 300”.

 Arriving at the Meteora Rocks, a UNESCO world heritage site you will have time to visit 2-3 monasteries.
 The origins of the ascetic community are lost in time.
 It seems that the first hermits and monks climbed on these rocks already in the 11th century in search of refuge and peace.
-From 24 monasteries, today only 6 are operating, in turn, every day.
+From 24 monasteries of Meteora, today only 6 are operating, in turn, every day.
 These rocks were created 60 million years ago in the Tertiary period.

-Continuing the Meteora tour from Athens we will visit the picturesque village of Kastaki for lunch and Kalambaka city for shopping.
+Continuing the private Meteora day tour from Athens we will visit the picturesque village of Kastaki for lunch and Kalambaka city for shopping.
 Later on, we are returning back to Athens.